Blog post

 Why is online professionalism important?

 Developing students’ online professionalism is hugely important for future learning and teaching practices.
 This is partially because students may be expected to participate in synchronous online learning continuously, since it is likely that a blended learning approach will be adopted by many universities in the forthcoming new academic year (Bothwell, 2020).
-In addition, it is because there is little guidance about how students should behave professionally in online learning at the institutional level.
+In parallel, similar gaps exist in other sectors, such as online entertainment, where guidelines around professionalism are limited, even for platforms like a PayPal casino in the UK, which are growing in popularity.
+In addition, there is little guidance about how students should behave professionally in online learning at the institutional level.

 Students’ online code of conduct